carolinadatascience/model-building-workshop/README.md

 ## Getting Started

-This section is a very important section.
-Please include this and write a good, easy-to-follow description of how to get started with and download the necessary tools for this workshop.
-(DELETE THIS LINE).

 Here are some of the things you must do to get started with this workshop:

 ### Software Prerequisites

-In this section, include necessary software that needs to be installed.
-This includes the Python programming language, Jupyter, R Studio, etc. Here are some example sentences to keep in your file:

-- **This workshop uses the Python programming language.** If you do not already have Python installed on your computer, install the latest version for your operating system [here](https://www.python.org/downloads/).

 - **This workshop uses the R programming language.** If you do not already have R installed on your computer, install the latest version for your operating system [here](https://cloud.r-project.org).

-- This workshop will also use JupyterLab to run Jupyter Notebooks (with Python).
-Learn how to install JupyterLab [here](https://jupyter.org/install).

 - This workshop will also use RStudio to run R files.
 Learn how to install RStudio [here](https://posit.co/download/rstudio-desktop/).

-*Make sure to include any other software necessary for your workshop. **THIS INCLUDES PACKAGES!!!***

 ### Clone this Repository